baltpeter/thesis-mobile-consent-dialogs/thesis/900_conclusion.md

 We encountered limitations restricting us to presenting lower bounds, and subsequent work should tackle the challenges identified in the previous chapter.
 The certificate pinning bypass problems on Android are especially unfortunate and force us to exclude a significant amount of apps from analysis.
 Improving certificate pinning bypasses could also benefit research into other subjects on mobile.
 In addition, there are hopefully more reliable ways to inspect app elements and extract more details about consent dialogs.

-Going further, we only interacted with the consent dialogs, which means that the vast majority of app functionality is left untouched by us.
+Going further, we only interacted with consent dialogs, which means that the vast majority of app functionality is left untouched by us.
 App interaction beyond consent dialogs for data protection research could not rely on naive monkey testing but would need to be context-aware to avoid acidentally granting unwanted consent.

 Finally and orthogonal to our research, until enforcement catches up with the law and progress in tracking technology, defenses against tracking in general and metadata extraction in particular are needed to preserve users' privacy.